Ways to Increase Your FICO Score for Home Buying

 The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
 Most people usually have a score of 650, but scores are tiered from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is a low score and that often means you can't get credit extended to you via a mortgage loan.
 Some of the pieces in determining your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How many late payments have you made?
+- Payment History — How often do you make late payments?

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

 - Ensure that your credit history is correct.
 If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Even out your debt.
 At first, this doesn't sound like a good idea.
 But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
 It's better to have each of your cards at about 30% of their credit limit than to have all of your debt transferred to one card.